The creative way Amazon’s Audible is helping restaurants survive COVID-19

 He says other big companies that are weathering the pandemic could easily do something similar.
 “The reality is many big corporations in America are not spending their substantial food budgets.
 They’re also not spending their substantial global travel budgets, for obvious reasons.
 So if you’re a healthy company and you’re battened down and you’re not fighting just to stay alive,” he says, “you could look at your [profit and loss statement] and realize you could probably help your community yourself.”

-Kats says he’s hoping to spread the concept to other hard-hit New Jersey cities, like Camden and Trenton, and has also had interest from other cities, including Toronto.
+Kats says he’s hoping to spread the concept to other hard-hit New Jersey cities, such as Camden and Trenton, and has also had interest from other cities, including Toronto.
 But he argues that businesses in these places will have to step up.
 “The best thing is if you can build models that other people can take to other places,” he says.

-For now, the program is focused on raising money to keep providing meals to people in Newark – and to keep people employed in the local restaurants cooking them, like Kai Campbell’s.
+For now, the program is focused on raising money to keep providing meals to people in Newark—and to keep people employed in the local restaurants cooking them, such as Kai Campbell’s.

 “So many people are out of work, so many people can’t pay their bills.
 Right now, we’re not profitable, but we’re paying our bills, which I cannot be more thankful for,” Campbell says.
 “Because three months ago, two months ago, we were not going to be in business at all.
 We were done.
 The death rattle was ringing in our ears.”